 People received care and support in accordance with their identified needs and wishes.
 Assessments of people's needs were completed upon their admission to the home to ensure staff and the home environment could meet their needs safely and appropriately.
 People were allocated a keyworker to coordinate their care and to ensure their preferences were respected and met.
-Where people were not able to be fully involved in the planning of their care, relatives, professionals and advocates where appropriate, contributed to the planning of people's care.
-People's care needs were also identified from information gathered about them and consideration was given in relation to people's past history, preference and choices.
+Where people were not able to be fully involved in the planning of their care, relatives and professionals contributed to the planning of people's care.
+People's care needs were also identified from information gathered about them and consideration was given in relation to people's life history, preference and choices.

-Care and support plans were comprehensive and documented people's needs in areas such as communication, choice and control, movement and mobility, nutrition, work, learning and leisure and friendships and relationships.
+Care and support plans were comprehensive and documented people's needs in areas such as communication, choice and control, mobility, nutrition, activities and friendships and relationships.
 Care plans contained information on how people's needs should be met and recorded guidance for staff on how best to support people to meet their identified needs and goals.
 Staff were knowledgeable about the content of people's care and support plans and how they preferred their care to be delivered.
 Care plans were pictorial to support inclusion and were reviewed by people and their keyworkers on a regular basis to ensure they were responsive in meeting their needs.
 Daily records were kept by staff about people's day to day wellbeing and documented any activities they participated in.
-Health and social care professional's advice was recorded and included in care plans to ensure that people's specific health needs and risks were met.
+Health and social care professional's advice was recorded and included in care plans to ensure that people's specific health needs were met.

 People's diverse needs and independence was promoted and respected.
 People had access to specialist equipment that enabled greater independence and dignity whilst ensuring their physical and emotional needs were met.
-For example one person had an alarm by their door that alerted staff if they wanted to venture out.
-This allowed for the person to remain independent but also alerted staff if they were leaving their room as the person was at high risk of falls and could become forgetful.
-Care plans contained detailed guidance for staff on the use of specialist equipment and we saw equipment was subject to regular checks by staff and maintenance servicing when required.
+For example one person had a walking aid.
+This allowed for the person to remain independent but still increase their own mobility.

-People's need for social interaction and stimulation were met.
+People's need for social interaction were met.
 People were actively encouraged and supported to take part in daily activities within the home and were also supported to seek local opportunities and activities of interest.
-People had access to a car that enabled them to venture out and participate in community activities.
-People had individual activity programmes which detailed there weekly chosen activities.
-Activities included trips out for lunch, visits to family and friends, shopping trips and community clubs and social events.
+People had access to local transport that enabled them to venture out and participate in community activities.
+People had individual activity programmes which detailed their weekly chosen activities.
+Activities included trips out for lunch, visits to family and friends, shopping trips, community clubs and social events.
 Staff told us that some people took holidays of their choice and this was something they enjoyed.
 We saw pictures in people's care plans of the holidays they had taken.
+One person had set themselves a goal of trying new activities followed by recordings of different choices of activities being offered some of which had been tried by the person.
+This showed us people were encouraged to be active and intergrate with the local community.

 We saw evidence that people were able to express their views about the home and the care that was provided.
-The home routinely sought people's views on how the service was run and how they wanted their care to be delivered at regular residents meetings that were held.
-We looked at the minutes for the last meeting held in September 2016 which included pictures to support comprehension and saw items discussed included the homes redecoration programme, activities and menus.
+The home routinely sought people's views on how the service was run and how they wanted their care to be delivered at regular house meetings.
+We looked at the minutes for the last meeting held in October 2016 which included pictures to support comprehension and saw items discussed included the house, staff, health and safety and events.
+The provider also published information on 'how to make your views known' in an easy read format.
+Annual surveys asking for people's feedback had been sent out in 2016 and were due to be sent out again.